dgc-network/Learning-Digitalcoin-from-the-Command-Line/04_2_Creating_a_Raw_Transaction.md

 When you create a new outgoing transaction, you gather together one or more UTXOs, each of which represents a blob of money that you received.
 You use these as inputs for a new transaction.
 Together their amount must equal what you want to spend _or more_.
 Then, you generate one or more outputs, which give the money represented by the inputs to one or more people.
 This creates new UTXOs for the recipients, which may then use _those_ to fund future transactions.

-Here's the trick: _all of the UTXOs that you gather are spent in full!_ That means that if you want to send just part of the money in a UTXO to someone else, then you also have to generate an additional output that sends the rest back to you!
+Here's the trick: _all of the UTXOs that you gather are spent in full!_ That means that if you want to send just part of the money in the UTXO to someone else, then you also have to generate an additional output that sends the rest back to you!
 For now, we won't worry about that, but the use of a change address will be vital when moving on from the theory of this chapter to more practical transactions.

 ## List Your Unspent Transactions